 Veterans Day events set for Monday

-East Central Community College will honor military veterans by hosting its Military Appreciation Breakfast Thursday, November 8, on the Decatur campus.
+East Central Community College will honor military veterans at its annual Military Appreciation Breakfast Thursday, Nov.
+7, 2019, on the Decatur campus.
 The annual event begins with a complimentary breakfast at 7 a.m. in the Gold Room of Mabry Cafeteria.
-The keynote address for the breakfast will be given by Brig.
-Gen. (Ret.)
-David Oren Smith, a native of Decatur.
+All community veterans are encouraged to attend.
+The keynote address will be given by Stacey Pickering, executive director of the Mississippi Veterans Affairs Board.

 Bettye Mae Jack Middle School in Morton will will hold their annual Veterans’ Day program on November 14 at 9:00 a.m.
 Lt .
 Col.Anthony (Tony) W. Morgan the Commander of the 204th Air Defense Artillery Regiment will be the guest speaker.

 Government offices, banks, and the post office will be among those closed on Monday, November 11th, in observance of the federal holiday.

 Central Mississippi Regional Library System libraries will be closed Monday, November 11, in observance of Veterans Day.
 Regular library hours will resume on Tuesday, November 12.
 All online resources will be available at cmrls.lib.ms.us while your library is closed.